vinsJ/Proprioo/readme.md

 So, we came up with our solution : the mentoring association of the Pole Leonard Da Vinci.
 Older student help younger ones through **free** courses all year.

 Today, we are a team of 60.
-I managed day-to-day a 6 members team.
+I manage day-to-day a 6 members team.
 Our mission is to make all the courses process work (from signup to the course).

 I learned so much about team working and team management!